Sk3W3d/yet-another-board-game/README.md

     HP: 800
     Ability 1 (attack): fist of fury
         POE consumption: (-8)
-        Overheat: 2 (however the 2nd attack deals twice damage but POE becomes 25).
+        Overheat: 1
-        Deals 100 damage to one enemy within distance of 1.
+        Deals 125 damage to one enemy within distance of 1.
     Ability 2 (special): roar (available only when HP mot less than 180) POE consumption: 40
         Overheat: 1
         Pull all enemies within distance of 8 by distance of 3 (towards Chewbacca) Reset the POE storage of the enemies pulled.
-        Then add their mass by 0.8, last 3 turns However, after this, Chewbacca cannot move his position in his next turn.
     Ability 3 (passive): savage
         Mass becomes 0.4 when HP less than 180.